Donatella Versace

 In 1983, Donatella married actor and model Paul Beck.
 They had two children – daughter Allegra (born 1986) and son Daniel (born 1989).
 Her married life with Beck lasted until 2000.

-In 2004, the celebrity tried to settle her family life again and married model Manuel Dallori, but this time it lasted only a year.
+In 2004, Donatella gave love another shot, marrying model Manuel Dallori, but the union lasted just one year.
 After that, Versace filed for divorce and did not marry again.

 73 Questions With Donatella Versace